-- On receiving a request, an HTTP server first checks whether the requested URL matches an existing file.
+- Upon receiving a request, an HTTP server first checks if the requested URL matches an existing file.

 - If so, the web server sends the file content back to the browser.
 If not, an application server builds the necessary file.

 Roughly speaking, a server can serve either static or dynamic content.
-"Static" means "served as-is".
+Remember that the term static means "served as-is".
 Static websites are the easiest to set up, so we suggest you make your first site a static site.

-"Dynamic" means that the server processes the content or even generates it on the fly from a database.
-This solution provides more flexibility, but the technical stack becomes more difficult to handle, making it dramatically more complex to build the website.
+The term dynamic means that the server processes the content or even generates it on the fly from a database.
+This approach provides more flexibility, but the technical stack is more complex, making it dramatically more challenging to build a website.

-There are so many application servers that it's pretty hard to suggest a particular one.
-Some application servers cater to specific website categories like blogs, wikis or e-shops; others, called CMSs (content management systems), are more generic.
-If you're building a dynamic website, take the time to choose a tool that fits your needs.
-Unless you want to learn some web server programming (which is an exciting area in itself!), you don't need to create your own application server.
+There are so many application server technologies that it's difficult to suggest a particular one.
+Some application servers cater to specific website categories like blogs, wikis, or eCommerce; others are more generic.
+If you're building a dynamic website, take the time to choose technology that fits your needs.
+Unless you want to learn web server programming (which is an exciting area in itself!), you don't need to create your own application server.
 That's just reinventing the wheel.